Provincie-Zuid-Holland/vdwh_ahn_processing/README.md

 # AHN preprocessing.
-This python code is used to process AHN height data from a 3d point cloud to a geospatial vector data format (.shp) for GIS applications and Machine Learning algorithms.
+This python code is used to process AHN height data from a 3d point cloud to a geospatial vector data format (.shp or .tif) for GIS applications and Machine Learning algorithms.

+See the ahn_preprocessing_spark.py for the code.

 For more information about AHN data go to this link [link](https://www.ahn.nl/)